 As of 2017, 65 per cent of Alumni remain in teaching, with over half in school leadership roles, including one principal, one campus principal, two acting principals and one acting assistant principal.

 Of those not currently teaching, 78 per cent of Alumni plan to return to teaching throughout their career.

 “Teach For Australia challenged me to take seriously the social impact that schools and educators have the power to make.
 As a result, I am driven, challenged and supported by an ongoing community to make as much of a difference as possible in each individual to ensure that they have the best possible future of their choosing.”

 – Michael Briggs-Miller, Cohort 2010 Associate, Principal, Warracknabeal Secondary College, Victoria

 In 2016 we launched Teach To Lead, a program that equips teachers with the skills to successfully navigate the challenging transition from classroom teacher to school leader.

-The two-year program is open to all teachers who are in leadership roles at schools serving low socioeconomic communities, with over 60 per cent of Fellows coming from non-Teach For Australia pathways.
+The two-year program is open to all teachers who are in leadership roles at schools serving low socioeconomic communities.
+35% of Fellows are working in regional, remote or rural communities.

-All 2016 Fellows indicated that the program has improved their leadership performance and more than any other professional activity.
+96 per cent of Fellows indicate that Teach To Lead improved their leadership performance more than any other activity.